Campus Offices and Services

 Academic Support staff, both professional and peer, work closely with students, faculty as instructors, and staff in related offices.

 610 861-1320 or 800 441-3191

-The admissions staff provides information about the college search process and Moravian College for high school students and transfer students from other colleges.
+The admissions staff provides information about the college search process and Moravian University for high school students and transfer students from other colleges or universities.
 All prospective students are encouraged to inquire about academic programs, student life, the application process, admissions standards, visiting campus, and financial assistance.

-The Moravian College Bookstore, operated by Barnes and Noble, sells and buys back new and used textbooks throughout the year.
-New and used textbooks can be reserved, packaged, and picked up in the bookstore prior to the start of the semester.
-The bookstore also offers a textbook rental program on selected titles.
+The student bookstore for Moravian University is the Moravian Book Shop, located in downtown Bethlehem and operated by Barnes and Noble College.
+The Moravian Book Shop sells and buys back new and used textbooks throughout the year.
+New and used textbooks can be reserved, packaged, and picked up at the Moravian Book Shop prior to the start of the semester.
+The Moravian Book Shop also offers a textbook rental program on selected titles.
 Textbooks and selected merchandise are also available online.
-The bookstore stocks apparel and gift items, stationery and art supplies, greeting cards, candy, and health and beauty aids.
-Also available: special-order books, College rings, and cap and gown information.
+The Book Shop stocks Moravian University apparel and Bethlehem- and Moravian-themed gift items, stationery and art supplies.
+Also available: special-order books, University rings, and cap and gown information.

 119 W. Greenwich Street (open 24 hours a day)

 610 861-1421 (in case of emergency: 911)